Doctoral Student Academic Technology Equity Fellowship

 Since 2008-09, the Ed.D. in Educational Leadership Program has supported student dissertation research and scholar-practitioner leadership development.
 Further, the doctoral program has been a collaborative partner to support faculty and staff in critical engagement of challenges in campus climate and student learning and development.
 The transition to remote learning and the emergent challenge of digital equity among students revealed the need to stimulate research in the area of digital divide and social justice with the ultimate goal to facilitate equitable access to technology.

 This is an annual fellowship to start in summer and end at the end of the spring term.
-Applications must be received by 11:00 p.m. on April 1st, 2021.
-Successful applicants will be notified of their award by May 15th.
+The application deadline for the next Fellowship is June 1, 2023, at 11:00 pm.

 Selection Process and Award

 A committee comprised of representatives from the Doctoral Program in Educational Leadership, Academic Technology, and Research and Sponsored Programs will review applications and select a final candidate.
-Successful fellows will receive an award of $1000 at the end of the fellowship.
+Successful fellows will receive a $2,500 stipend.
 Fellows may request reimbursement for expenses incurred directly related to the fellowship.
 Those expenses will be deducted from the final award.

 Applications will be completed using the InfoReady system.
 Incomplete applications or those received outside the InfoReady system (i.e., via email) will not be considered.
 The application includes a vita that you will attach at the end of the application form and must include the following: